ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 Common Pitfalls
 ```````````````

-You should also never do this in a module
+You should also NEVER do this in a module:

 .. code-block:: python